bluebirz/bluebirz.github.io/_posts/2019-12-03-befriend-your-queries.md

 Let me recall the basic.

 1. `a INNER JOIN b ON (a.id = b.id)`
-  compare id of ‘a’ and ‘b’.
+  compare id of 'a' and 'b'.
 If **both are matched**, join those rows together.
 1. `a LEFT JOIN b ON (a.id = b.id)`
-  compare id of ‘a’ and ‘b’.
+  compare id of 'a' and 'b'.
 If **both are matched**, join those rows.
-If there is **only left side**, ‘a’, apply the right side as null.
+If there is **only left side**, 'a', apply the right side as null.
 1. `a RIGHT JOIN b ON (a.id = b.id)`
-  compare id of ‘a’ and ‘b’.
+  compare id of 'a' and 'b'.
 If **both are matched**, join those rows.
-If there is **only right side**, ‘b’, apply the left side as null.
+If there is **only right side**, 'b', apply the left side as null.
 1. `a FULL JOIN b ON (a.id = b.id)`
-  compare id of ‘a’ and ‘b’.
+  compare id of 'a' and 'b'.
 If **both are matched**, join those rows.
-If there is **only one side**, ‘a’ or ‘b’, apply the rest as null.
+If there is **only one side**, 'a' or 'b', apply the rest as null.

-For example, I created 2 tables. `students` stores id and name of students and `sport_members` stores sport names and student’s ids who join it.
+For example, I created 2 tables. `students` stores id and name of students and `sport_members` stores sport names and student's ids who join it.

 ![sample tables](https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/befriend-sql/Screen-Shot-2019-12-01-at-18.55.30.png)